bigfa/bigfa.github.io/README.md

-hi,this is rich, aka biga.
+hi,this is rich, aka bigfa.